H-1B, O-1, TN, and E-3 Scholars

 J-1 NYU Employees

-Most of NYU’s Employee health insurance plans (except the High-Deductible Health Plan) meet all federal requirements except payment for repatriation and medical evacuation.
+Most of NYU’s Employee health insurance plans (excluding the High-Deductible Health Plan) meet all federal requirements except payment for repatriation and medical evacuation.
 Therefore, all J-1 exchange visitors and J-2 dependents with NYU Employee health insurance must purchase a supplemental policy that will bring their full health coverage up to minimum federal requirements.
 Click here to purchase a supplemental plan from ISP.

 J-1 Exchange Visitors and J-2 Dependents Not Receiving NYU Health Insurance

-- Not all providers or plans offer insurance coverage for pregnancy and maternity.
+- Not all plans offer insurance coverage for pregnancy and maternity.
 If you or your spouse are pregnant, make sure to confirm with the provider that the plan you've selected covers pregnancy as a pre-existing condition.

 - Not all plans cover dependents, and in some cases, the J-1 must be enrolled in the health insurance plan for the J-2 to be eligible.